 By providing a name through the process of substituting the definiendum for the definiens, the speaker is also passing on the gift, a word she has received from others.
 This free process of giftgiving, receiving, and passing it on creates human subjectivities in relation to language, to each other and to an immense variety of qualitatively different things, events and ideas.
 In this linguistically mediated relation, we humans find ourselves to be a self-constituting species, able to bond with one another in almost as many ways as there are experiences.
-And we use gift processes and verbal gifts to bond with each other, also at a newly-created level of organization of experiences-the level of shareable topics which are linguistically given.
+And we use gift processes and verbal gifts to bond with each other, also at a newly-created level of organization of experiences--the level of shareable topics which are linguistically given.

 The definition can be seen as a 'package' containing several gifts at different levels.
-By creating a definiens, arranging terms the listener already has, the speaker performs a service for the listener.
+By creating a definiens, arranging terms the listener already has, the speaker performs aservice for the listener.
 She relates something in the world and the definiens to the definiendum, providing the listener with the use of a new word.
 The 'things,' for example cats, are made to give way for the moment as co-municative gifts, because now indeed there is a substitute gift phrase which is being given in their stead--the definiens, for example, 'domestic felines.'
-Then the combination of words, the phrase which constitutes the definiens, 'domestic felines,' is also made to give up its equivalent position in favor of the definiendum, 'cat,' which takes over.
+Then the combination of words, the phrase which constitutes the definiendum, 'cat,' which takes over.
 Both the experiential givens, 'cat,' and the definiens, 'domestic felines,' give way to the definiendum, 'cat,' as the verbal gift by means of which co-munication usually happens with regard to that kind of thing, for people in that co-munity.